mattermost-community/mattermost-plugin-msteams-meetings/docs/development/environment.md

 ## Web App

-Inside the `/webapp` directory, you will find the JS and React files that make up the client-side of the plugin.
-Within there, modify files and components as necessary.
+Inside the `/webapp` directory, you will find the JavaScript files that make up the client-side of the plugin.
+Within that directory, modify files and components as necessary.
 Test your syntax by running `npm run build`.